profitmonk/visual-ai-tutorials/README.md

 - How RoPE encodes position through rotation mathematics
 - Why attention matrices scale quadratically with sequence length
 - How model dimensions affect memory and computation requirements
+- The evolution of attention mechanisms and memory optimization techniques
+- How KV caching works universally across all attention variants
 - The complete flow from attention output to next token prediction
 - How feed-forward networks transform representations
 - Why models trained on long contexts work better on short contexts